 This Homemade Glass Cleaner Recipe is a case in point.
 It's simple.

 Since my childhood, I have been plagued with chemical sensitivities.

-Truthfully, I’ve always been sensitive to a lot of things, but chemical smells and fragrances are one of the worst.
+Truthfully, I've always been sensitive to a lot of things, but some chemical smells (think “off-gassing”) and artificial fragrances are one of the worst.

 So–for a long time now, I have shunned the use of commercial home care products.